Amazing-Space-Minecraft/AmazingSpaceCore/README.md

 # AmazingSpaceCore
-Repository for the Awesome Space minecraft server.
+Repository for the Amazing Space minecraft server.

 Credit to Miclebrick for creating Star Legacy and to PeterCrawley for creating IonCore.